volume-em/empanada-napari-docs/docs/modules/_2d_seg.rst

 currently visible in the Napari viewing window.
 This makes it possible to navigate large images and selectively test model performance within a 2D ROI.
 This option will return an error if run on xz slices of a 3D image.

 **Confine to ROI:** ROIs can be created using a Shapes layer in Napari.
-When 2D inference is run it will only be performed on the areas within the drawn using the Shapes layer.
+When 2D inference is run it will only be performed on the areas within the drawn ROI.

 **Output to layer:** If checked, the output of the model will be inserted into the given output layer (next argument).
 This argument is incompatible with Batch mode and will raise